WHAT DOES BRECKINRIDGE CAPITAL ADVISORS DO WITH YOUR PERSONAL INFORMATION?

 Joint marketing: A formal agreement between nonaffiliated financial companies that together market financial products or services to you.

-- Breckinridge does not have any joint marketing agreements with nonaffiliates.
+- Breckinridge does not share information under any joint marketing agreements with nonaffiliates.

 Purposes for Collecting your PII

 We collect your personally identifiable information (“PII”) for a variety of purposes including:

 - For our everyday business purposes such as to process your transactions, maintain your accounts(s), or respond to court orders and legal investigations;

 - The performance of obligations under advisory or other agreements, which will include suitability and other assessments of potential clients, advisors, vendors and employees (collectively, “third parties”);

 - The administrative processes (and related communication) carried out between Breckinridge in preparing for the approval and onboarding of third parties;